UN Women Goodwill Ambassador for women and girls in sport Marta Vieira da Silva

 Ms. Viera da Silva was born in Brazil in 1986, and is a citizen of both Brazil and Sweden.
 Widely regarded as the best female soccer player of all time, she currently plays for the Orlando Pride in the National Women's Soccer League in the United States and as a forward on the Brazil national team.

 A prolific goal scorer and gifted player famed for her dribbling ability, Ms. Viera da Silva finished the 2007 FIFA Women's World Cup as the winner of both the Golden Ball and the Golden Boot for scoring seven goals.
 Scoring 15 goals at the 2015 World Cup, she became the all-time top scorer of the tournament.
-She was named FIFA World Player of the Year five consecutive times between 2006 and 2010, and was a member of the Brazilian national teams that won the silver medal at the 2004 and 2008 Summer Olympics.
+She was named FIFA World Player of the Year six times, consecutively from 2006-2010 and in 2018, and was a member of the Brazilian national teams that won the silver medal at the 2004 and 2008 Summer Olympics.
 She was named as one of six ambassadors for the 2014 men's World Cup held in Brazil.

 Growing up in a poor family from the scrublands of Brazil's north east in Dois Riachos, Alagoas, Ms. Viera da Silva played street soccer without shoes and was often shunned by the boys she could outplay.